Sheridan Junior High School

 Additional Achievement Data

 Since we started our PLC journey in 2008, SJHS students have continued to make gains in comparison the state as measured by WY-TOPP (The Wyoming Test of Proficiency and Progress), previously PAWS, as well as district/building-level common assessments.
 There are a number of reasons for consistently strong performance in our school.
 First, our teachers thoroughly analyze WY-TOPP data each fall, examining skill and concept disaggregation to determine areas of strength and weakness for both incoming and outgoing students.
 As a school, we then set SMART Goals tied directly to WY-TOPP indicators and focus on improving instruction in these areas.
+Because we focus on results, one focus area is our sixth grade math team who work with the district's new math coordinator on alignment of our common formative assessments to the state assessment, as our data indicates.
 Second, our collaborative teams rely heavily on common formative assessments to ensure that students are learning and growing.
 Instructional sequences are timed to prepare students for statewide assessments with numerous formative checkpoints along the way.
 Third, we place great emphasis on building intervention and enrichment into our general program based on formative assessment data.
-Finally, we work year-in, year out to minimize the amount of class time missed by students participating in athletics and have markedly reduced ineligibility through multiple layers of accountability interventions.
+Finally, we work year-in, year out to minimize the amount of class time missed by students participating in athletics and activities and have markedly reduced ineligibility through multiple layers of accountability interventions.

 - Niche.com - #1 Best Middle School Teachers in Wyoming (2019)